Jujiro Wada: Marathon runner

 Needing money to pay his lawyers, Wada began running indoor marathon races.
 These were gambling events, in which prizes were measured in thousands of dollars.
 Wada ran well, too, winning a Nome marathon in March 1907.
 Said the Dawson Daily News on May 6, 1908:

 In August 1907, Wada took his money to Vancouver, British Columbia.
 The Vancouver Daily Province of August 7, 1907 reported that Wada was a fine storyteller, a favorite being the one about the time he trained two polar bear cubs to pull his sled.

 After a month in Vancouver, Wada returned to Dawson City.
 He secured a dog team, and then drove to Rampart, Alaska, to do some prospecting.
 He visited whalers wintering at Herschel Island on March 15, 1908.
 He left the whalers on March 21, and returned to Dawson City via Rampart House, Yukon Territory.
 It was on this trip that Wada, running short of dog food, reportedly fed the animals his sealskin pants.
 "Fortunately," he said, "the spring days were so warm that I did not suffer so keenly as such a sacrifice would have entailed in winter."
 Then, after filing some mining claims and buying a new worsted suit and brown derby, Wada caught a series of steamers to Nome.

 Wada left Nome on December 18, 1908, and arrived in Fairbanks on January 11, 1909.
 This meant his sustained rate by dog team was about 35 miles per day.
 The reason for this haste was an indoor marathon scheduled for January 15, 1909.
 Wada finished second.

-Wada signed up to run in Fairbanks' Independence Day Marathon, which was scheduled for July 1, 1909, but he fell ill and so didn't participate.Seattle Times, August 19, 1909.
+Wada signed up to run in Fairbanks' Independence Day Marathon, which was scheduled for July 1, 1909, but he fell ill and so didn't participate.
 After recovering, Wada went south, to run in more long-distance races.
 On October 7, 1909, he ran a 20-mile race in Vancouver, British Columbia.
 He lost.
 He was scheduled to run an officially sanctioned marathon in Seattle on October 17, but did not.
 The winner, Henri St. Yves, set a world record in that race (2 hours, 32 minutes, 9 and 1/5 seconds).